george-hawkins/blender-donut-notebook/README.md

 ![img.png](proportional.png)

-**Important:** the snap-to (magnet) and the proportional editing (dot within circle) items consist of two parts, the right of each consists of a drop-down menu and you can change what's selected, e.g. from _Smooth_ to _Sharp_ without actually turning on the item itself.
+**Important:** the snap-to (magnet) and the proportional editing (dot within circle) items consist of two parts - the right of each consists of a drop-down menu and you can change what's selected, e.g. from _Smooth_ to _Sharp_ without actually turning on the item itself.
 So later in this tutorial, I only later discovered that I was changing the snap-to options without actually enabling snap-to itself!

 Make sure that the left-hand side of the item (in this case the dot within the circle) is clearly selected: